 That was essentially my input into the economics go-round of the FOMC at the last two meetings.
 GDP is growing, but more slowly than we would like.
 Inflation is a little low, but only temporarily.
 The failure of unemployment—and the labor market more generally—to respond to the modest increase in labor demand is deeply troubling.

 After the economics go-round, the FOMC meeting then transitions to its second phase, the policy go-round.
-Again, the meeting participants have a chance to speak in turn about what they perceive to be the appropriate policy choices for the committee.
+Again, the meeting participants have a chance to speak in turn about what they perceived to be the appropriate policy choices for the committee.
 We all are committed to achieving the Fed’s dual mandate to attain both price stability and maximum employment.
 The former objective is generally understood as keeping inflation in a tight range around 2 percent.
 The second part of the mandate is much more of a moving target.
 Employment is shaped by many determinants beyond the Fed’s control: demographics, social custom, taxes, and so on.
 The Fed’s job is to keep employment as high as possible, given these other factors.

 Currently, the FOMC has two quite distinct tools: short-term interest rates and balance sheet management.
 In terms of the former, the FOMC has set its target range for the fed funds rate at between 0 and 25 basis points.
 It has committed to keeping the rate in that range for “an extended period,” contingent on economic conditions being appropriate.
 The FOMC is also maintaining a portfolio of roughly $2.3 trillion.
 Over 2 trillion of those dollars are invested in Treasury securities or government-backed securities issued by Fannie Mae, Freddie Mac, and other government-sponsored enterprises.